 We recommend you to visit:

-The Menara Gardens; a mirror of the Muslim paradise on earth, this peaceful garden is special for walking and its main charm is located in the central area, around a huge artificial pond, the legend tells that these gardens were used by the sultans for their dating.
+The Menara Gardens; a mirror of the Muslim paradise on earth.
+This peaceful garden is special for walking and its main charm is located in the central area.

-The Saadian Tombs; one of the most visited places in Marrakech, were opened to the public in 1917 when they were rediscovered.
-In the same garden you can see more than 100 tombs decorated with mosaics, in them are buried the bodies of the servants and warriors of the Saadian dynasty.
+The Saadian Tombs; one of the most visited places in Marrakech.
+In the same garden you can see more than 100 tombs decorated with mosaics.

 Jemaa El Fna Square; it will surprise you by its enormous dimensions in spite of being located in the centre of the medina.
-It is a real maze of streets and alleys; you will be amazed when the plaza entirely changes its scenario from a fabulous souk in the day and in the evening turns at night in a swarm of food stalls where the people were gathered for dinner.
+It is a real maze of streets and alleys; its scenario from a fabulous souk in the day.
+And in the evening turns at night in a swarm of food stalls where the people were gathered for dinner.
 Dinner and accommodation in a hotel under the hotel category you selected.

-At the agreed time we transfer you to the airport in Casablanca for the start of your return flight.
+At the agreed time we transfer you to the airport in Marrakech.
+Or Casablanca for the start of your return flight.
 End of our services.

 Tour Include :